GautamGreat/LoaderEngine/README.md

-      function WriteTargetProcessMemory(Address : DWORD; Buffer : array of Byte) : Boolean; // this function write memory of desired location function ReadTargetProcessMemory(Address : DWORD; Len : Integer; var Buffer) : Boolean; // this function read memory of desired location function GetModuleBaseAddress : DWORD; //this function returns base address of process
+      function WriteTargetProcessMemory(Address : DWORD; Buffer : array of Byte) : Boolean; // this function write memory of desired location function ReadTargetProcessMemory(Address : DWORD; Len : Integer; var Buffer) : Boolean; // this function read memory of desired location function GetModuleBaseAddress : DWORD; //this function returns base address of process function GetThreadHandle : THandle;  //this function will return handle of thread function GetProcessHandle : THandle; //this function will return handle of process